 The Collegiate Cybersecurity Championship Cup program is supported through a grant from the Cyber Security Division in the Science and Technology Directorate of the Department of Homeland Security and is managed by the Center for Infrastructure Assurance and Security at the University of Texas at San Antonio.

 Students created UCF’s Collegiate Cyber Defense Club in 2012 to promote a security-aware generation in Central Florida.
 The club has grown to more than 200 active members and holds weekly meetings during the school year, hosts cybersecurity guest speakers, provides training in offensive and defensive cybersecurity techniques, and participates in virtual capture-the-flag competitions under the name “Knightsec.”
 The 12-member team won the Southeast Collegiate Cyber Defense Competition the past three years and the National Collegiate Cyber Defense Competition the past two years.

-To learn more about the team and club click here.
 Several of the club’s original members have graduated and gone on to work in cyber security for big firms including Microsoft.